After a successful career in aerospace engineering for over twenty years—both in technical and leadership roles—my primary focus is now on writing.

 As a columnist for New Spirit Journal (November 2011 through July 2013), I wrote a monthly column titled “Chakra Talk” where I offered readers self-healing strategies based on the principles of yoga, meditation, and energy medicine.

-In addition to writing, I teach yoga, meditation and breathing exercises specifically designed to help reduce stress and inflammation in the body.
+Outside of writing, I teach yoga, meditation and breathing exercises specifically designed to help reduce stress and inflammation in the body.
 In 1996, I learned about adaptive sports and started my work as a volunteer ski instructor with Outdoors for All where I get to help people with disabilities learn how to ski and enjoy the rewards of being outside.

 I feel fortunate to live near my daughter—the greatest blessing in my life.
 And I love hanging out with my grandsons, Henry and Oliver, as much as possible—teaching them how to ski, ride a bicycle, throw a Frisbee, grow tomatoes (and eat them fresh off the vine) and sometimes a little yoga.
 I feel blessed beyond measure for the joy these boys bring to my husband and me.